pobal/ABB_EGM/README.md

-The project of the interface for controlling ABB robots by Simulink.
+The Simulink library project of the interface for controlling ABB robots by Simulink.

 Project: ABB EGM
 Author: Paweł Obal